jtpcode/Zoo/README.md

 Define database scheme with command:
 $ psql < schema.sql

+Input data into tables with command:
+$ psql < seed.sql

 Now you can start the application with command:
 $ flask run